All Products

 4. Store the model on the persistent volume.

-Add the AI model to the persistent volume.
-In this example, the MNIST handwritten digit character recognition model trained with scikit-learn is used.
-A copy of the mnist-svm.joblib model file can be downloaded from the kserve/modelmesh-minio-examples repository.
+Add the AI model to the storage volume.
+This topic uses an MNIST handwritten digit recognition model trained with scikit-learn.
+You can download a copy of the mnist-svm.joblib model file from the kserve/modelmesh-minio-examples repository.

-1. Use kubectl to connect to the ACK cluster based on the information in the kubeconfig file, and then run the following command to copy the mnist-svm.joblib model file to the /mnt/models folder in the pvc-access pod:
+1. Using the KubeConfig for the ACK cluster, run the following command to copy the mnist-svm.joblib model file to the /mnt/models folder of the pvc-access pod.

 kubectl -n modelmesh-serving cp mnist-svm.joblib pvc-access:/mnt/models/

-2. Run the following command to verify that the model exists on the persistent volume:
+2. Run the following command to confirm that the model was uploaded successfully.

 kubectl -n modelmesh-serving exec -it pvc-access -- ls -alr /mnt/models/